rolandyuwy/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-# 8. Appendix: Instructions for manual testing
+# Appendix F: Instructions for manual testing

 Given below are instructions to test the app manually.